TejaVooh/PB2WheelBot/README.md

+### **PB2 WHEEL BOT**
 Android app to control the PB 2 Wheel Bot
 This is the android section of a 3 part activity to build a 2 wheel bot.

-IMPORTANT This code cannot work independently.
+**_IMPORTANT_** This code cannot work independently.
 It works together with the Arduino Code and robot assembly instructions.
 The source code contains the required permissions for using the bluetooth adapter in Android version 6.0 and above.
 Once you have compiled the code

-To install the apk file successfully.
+##### To install the apk file successfully.

-You will have to turn-on the developer options on your android device Enable USB debugging on your android device
+* Turn-on the developer options on your android device
+* Enable USB debugging on your android device
-Allow installation from unknown sources
+* Allow installation from unknown sources

-After the apk is installed on your android mobile
+##### Using the APK file

-Pair and connect with your Bluetooth sensor (HC-05/HC-06/JC-MYU) To do this, you need to first power the Arduino and Bluetooth sensor Turn ON the Bluetooth of your phone and make it visible to other devices After that, search for new devices in Bluetooth
+* Pair and connect with your Bluetooth sensor (HC-05/HC-06/JC-MYU)
+* To do this, you need to first power the Arduino and Bluetooth sensor
+* Turn ON the Bluetooth of your phone and make it visible to other devices
+* After that, search for new devices in Bluetooth
-Select your Bluetooth module from the list
+* Select your Bluetooth module from the list
-Enter the pairing code when prompted, it is usually '1234' or '0000' Go to the PB2WheelBot app, click the icon to start the application Enter the name of the bluetooth sensor and press ok Start using the cursor keys to run the bot!
-Happy botting! email
+* Enter the pairing code when prompted, it is usually '1234' or '0000'
+* Go to the PB2WheelBot app, click the icon to start the application
+* Enter the name of the bluetooth sensor and press ok
+* Start using the cursor keys to run the bot!
+Happy botting!